Arm na Poblachta: History

 In March 2023, the group issued threats against the families of Police Service of Northern Ireland (PSNI) officers.
 The threats were condemned by the SDLP member of the Legislative Assembly and Northern Ireland Policing Board member Mark H. Durkan.
 One former police officer reportedly said that the threats made by the ANP could deter young PSNI recruits from staying in the force or joining.
 The same month, Northern Ireland Secretary Chris Heaton-Harris announced a raise in the terrorism threat level assessment from "substantial" to "severe" for Northern Ireland, a level indicating that an attack is "highly likely," which reverses a 12-year old downward trend.
 Also in March 2023, three men were jailed over a "savage group attack" in West Belfast which was linked to the ANP.
 This claim was based on the fact that a "Join ANP" graffiti stencil was found in a premises associated with one of the arrested men.
 The attack had taken place in 2018.

 In November 2023, the ANP were blamed for a bomb hoax alert in Derry.

-According to an article in the Sunday World newspaper, of April 2023, unnamed sources claimed that the ANP were "desperate" to kill someone, in order to prove that they are "not the Mickey Mouse outfit they have been labelled".
+According to an article in the Sunday World newspaper, as of April 2023, unnamed sources claimed that the ANP were "desperate" to kill someone, in order to prove that they are "not the Mickey Mouse outfit they have been labelled".
 The same article referred to the "Óglaigh na hÉireann" Real IRA splinter group (ONH) suggested that "[t]ensions between ONH and ANP have been mounting".

 In February 2024, ANP claimed that they had targeted two PSNI vehicles in Derry.
 Two viable devices were later found.